deammion/Engr-Project/project_requirement/project-requirement.md

 References to other documents or standards.
 Follow the IEEE Citation  Reference scheme, available from the [IEEE website](https://www.ieee.org/) (please use the search box).
 (1 page, longer if required)

 ## 3. Specific requirements

-20 pages outlining the requirements of the system.
-You should apportion these pages across the following subsections to focus on the most important parts of your product.

 ### 3.1 External interfaces

 Collection:

 Input:

+- HTTP responses sent from the host server.
+The HTML is parsed, and all script tags within the HTML are stored along with their probability of occuring.
+This is stored as a percentage.
+Each time the host server is visited in the collection phase, the percentage of each script tag increases or decreases depending on whether they are found in the HTML or not.

-- HTML, and this is where it increases the percentage, any scripts found in this phase will be deemed as safe.
-Will only be unsafe if a script occurs 0 times.
+- All script tags found in this phase are collected and stored along with their percentage and these are deemed as safe.

-- All scripts are collected and sorted into ‘safe scripts’ and ‘unsafe scripts’.
 Output:

-- The exact same HTMl without even adding any nonces tags - and after changing the percentage
+- Unmodified HTTP response after changing the percentage of the script tags found.

 Operational:

 Input:

-- HTML Responses stored from the collection phase.
-Scripts are compared between ones appearing in the web application against the ones that appeared during the collections phase.
+- HTTP responses sent from the host server.
+The HTML is parsed, and all script tags within the HTML are checked against those the program has deemed safe during the collection stage.

 Output:
 - Scripts that are found to be safe have nonce tags attached to them, allowing them to run.
 - Any scripts that are deemed unsafe are collected and reported in a ‘report-uri.com’ document.

-See 9.5.10. for most systems this will be around one page.

 ### 3.2 Functions

-This is typically the longest subsection in the document.
-List up to fifty use cases (in order of priority for development), and for at least top ten focal use cases, write a short goal statement and use case body (up to seven pages).
-Identify the use cases that comprise a minimum viable product.

 #### Use Cases for the Minimum Viable Product: